 Chocolate Bannock Mixed Berry Shortcakes

 This lightly sweetened and fresh fruit dessert is a healthier and lightened-up version of shortcake that tastes as good as it looks.
-Try this classic recipe with a hint of maple syrup and our added twist using Carnation Breakfast Essentials Powdered Chocolate.
+Try this classic recipe with a hint of maple syrup and our added twist using BOOST Powdered Chocolate.
 Dusted with a bit of icing sugar or garnished with a fresh mint leaf, these 6 beautiful and delicious shortcakes will be great for sharing with your loved ones.

 What you need